cdo256/virtualsets/src/Dissertation/Fin.lagda.md

 `fsuc≢fzero` state the fact that we cannot have a value that is constructed two distinct ways.
 This is a fact that is true for all inductive types in general, but in Cubical Agda, an explicit transport is required to demonstrate this.
-We transport the elemnt in `⊤` (unit), into an element in `⊥` (empty) which is an absurdity as required.
+We transport the element `tt : ⊤` (unit), into an inhabitant in `⊥` (the uninhabited type) which is an absurdity as required.
 ```
 fzero≢fsuc : ∀ {x : ℕ} {i : Fin x} → fzero ≢ fsuc i
 fzero≢fsuc {x} p = transport (cong P p) tt